AWS EC2 Best Practices

 To ensure a permanent MemSQL server storage, users need to provision EBS volumes and attach them to MemSQL servers (EC2 instances).

-EBS is a disk subsystem that is shared among instances, which means that MemSQL EC2 users have to accept the reality of somewhat unpredictable variations in I/O performance across MemSQL servers and even performance variability of the same EBS volume over time.
+EBS is a disk subsystem that is shared among instances, which means that MemSQL EC2 users may encounter somewhat unpredictable variations in I/O performance across MemSQL servers and even performance variability of the same EBS volume over time.
 EBS performance characteristics may be affected by activities of co-tenants (a “noisy neighbor” problem), by file replication for availability, by EBS rebalancing, etc.

 The elastic nature of EBS means that the system is designed to monitor utilization of underlying hardware assets and automatically rebalance itself to avoid hotspots.
 This has both a positive and negative impact on end-user operations.
 Users are assured that EBS will reasonably promptly resolve severe contention for I/O. But on the other side, relocation of files to new storage nodes during rebalancing adversely affects EBS volume performance.

 To maximize consistency and performance characteristics of EBS, MemSQL encourages users to follow the general AWS recommendation to attach multiple EBS volumes to an instance and stripe across the volumes.
-This technique is widely employed by EC2 users and is characterized in a number of excellent studies.
+This technique is widely employed by EC2 users.
 Since AWS charges by the EBS volume capacity, there should be no economic penalties for using multiple smaller EBS vs. one large EBS of the same total size.

 Studies show that there is an appreciable increase in RAID0 performance up to 4 EBS volumes in a stripe, with flattening after 6 volumes.